The source of the cosmic-ray excess in the Centaurus region -- constraints on possible candidates, mass composition and

 From the recent scan of the energy threshold in 6 steps ($>20\,\mathrm{EeV}$, $>25\,\mathrm{EeV}$, $>32\,\mathrm{EeV}$, $>40\,\mathrm{EeV}$, $>50\,\mathrm{EeV}$, $>63\,\mathrm{EeV}$)~\cite{the_pierre_auger_collaboration_flux_2024} it is clear that the excess extends over the whole energy range $>20\,\mathrm{EeV}$.
-The evolution of the LiMa significance with the energy is directly correlated with the signal contribution and can hence not be used to decide if e.g. the charge or EGMF used in a simulation reproduce the observations or not.
+The evolution of the LiMa significance with the energy is directly correlated with the signal contribution (that is directly linked to the unknown source spectrum) and can hence not be used to decide if e.g. the charge or EGMF used in a simulation reproduce the observations or not.
 The evolution of the significance with the energy is thus only used as a secondary check and not to dismiss a simulation.
 The angular scale evolution can also not be used as it was kept fixed in the energy dependent scan.
 The evolution of the direction however is very constraining: it moves by less than a few degrees over the whole energy range which is quite difficult to reproduce as will be discussed below.
 For each combination of GMF, signal charge, $\beta_{\rm EGMF}$ and $f$, we produce 10 random simulations and apply the same scan of the maximum LiMa significance as applied on the data~\cite{the_pierre_auger_collaboration_flux_2024, the_pierre_auger_collaboration_p_abreu_arrival_2022} to each of them.